Breaking Barriers: Self-Management Awareness Week 2015!

 The project was funded by the Health and Social Care Alliance and the Edinburgh and Lothians Health Foundation and we are working in association with Alliance Scotland on a larger media campaign focusing on the Self-Management Awareness Week 2015.

-All the videos from the project will be free to watch now within our Resources section.
+All the videos from the project are free to watch now within our Resources section.